-Hybrid funds are mutual funds that invest in a mix of debt and equity instruments.
-The proportion of debt and equity investments may vary from one hybrid fund to another, but the defining feature of these mutual funds is the presence of these two asset classes in its portfolio.
+Hybrid funds are mutual funds that invest in debt and equity instruments.
+The proportion of debt and equity investments may vary from one hybrid fund to another.
+Still, the defining feature of these mutual funds is the presence of these two asset classes in its portfolio.

-Debt mutual funds invest in a bunch of debt instruments or fixed-income instruments like government or corporate bonds.
-Fixed income, here, means that you can make a fixed amount of returns on your investment.
-Often, this RoI is in single digits (like 7% for instance), but the returns are assured.
+Debt mutual funds invest in debt or fixed-income instruments like government or corporate bonds.
+Fixed income means that you can make a fixed amount of returns on your investment.
+Often, this RoI is in single digits (like 7%, for instance), but the returns are assured.

-Equity mutual funds, on the other hand, are mutual funds that invest in equity like stocks of companies listed on the stock exchange.
-The returns you can make here vary over time and are tied to a number of factors such as the performance of these stocks, the general volatility of the market, and so on.
-The RoI you can make here is incredibly high - goes all the way up to 20% or more in some cases - but this isn’t a guarantee.
+On the other hand, equity mutual funds are mutual funds that invest in equity, like stocks of companies listed on the stock exchange.
+The returns you can make here vary over time and are tied to several factors, such as the performance of these stocks, the general volatility of the market, and so on.
+The RoI you can make here is incredibly high - goes up to 20% or more in some cases - but this isn’t a guarantee.

-At the basic level, a hybrid fund works like any other mutual fund.
+A hybrid fund works like any other mutual fund at the primary level.

-Investors pool in their money, and the mutual fund house invests this corpus in a common portfolio.
+Investors pool their money, and the fund house invests this corpus in a typical portfolio.
 A fund manager typically puts together the portfolio to align with the scheme's investment objective.